khashishin/Vis-AW/README.md

 # Vis-AW
+ENG: Project that implements a taxonomy division method of "Dendryt Wrocławski" based on distance matrix generated from Excel data, and visualizes in on Javascript d3 graph with fixed length edges, and also allows for a data grupping based on cutting the critical value that is at the basis of the method.

+PL:
 Jak powinien być sformatowany plik Excela:

   - W arkuszu z danymi nie może znajdować sie nic poza macierza z danymi o obiektach,